Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: TOP PICK

-WHY WE LIKE IT: Why we like it: This affordable mini projector has HD resolution of 1920×1080 px and easily connects with a wide variety of platforms including iPhone, Android, Xbox and Mac and PC laptops.
+WHY WE LIKE IT: Why we like it: This affordable mini projector has an HD resolution of 1920×1080 px and easily connects with a wide variety of platforms, including iPhone, Android, Xbox, and Mac, and PC laptops.
 It’s also among the quietest of all the products listed in our mini projector reviews.

 Read Full Review: VANKYO LEISURE 3 Mini Projector Review

 If quiet operation and ease of set-up are priorities, this may be the best mini projector on Amazon right now in its price range.
 But, you could always compare the Vankyo vs Yaber to verify its features.
-The Vankyo Leisure 3 LED Projector has a noise reduction feature that cuts fan noise in half, and it has twin HDMI ports as well as USB and VGA ports, so you can connect it with computers, smart TV, smart home devices and mobile devices, too, though you’ll likely need to supply a USB-C to USB cord in order to use it with a recent Mac.
+The Vankyo Leisure 3 LED Projector has a noise reduction feature that cuts fan noise in half, and it has twin HDMI ports as well as USB and VGA ports, so you can connect it with computers, smart TV, smart home devices, and mobile devices, too, though you’ll likely need to supply a USB-C to USB cord in order to use it with a recent Mac.

 Brightness tops out at a respectable 3600 ANSI lumens, and bulb life is listed at 40,000 hours.
 Resolution is up to 1920×1080 or full HD, and the viewing size goes up to 170,” making it perhaps the best cheap mini projector in this regard.
 And the best monitor in picture quality.
 If you want something with 4k, take a look at the best 4k projector.
 But, keep in mind that 4k projectors can be expensive.

 Award: HONORABLE MENTION

-WHY WE LIKE IT: This LCD mini projector ships with a 100” screen included, plus comes with handy features like built-in dual speakers and an easy to use focus knob.
+WHY WE LIKE IT: This LCD mini projector ships with a 100” screen included, plus it comes with handy features like built-in dual speakers and an easy-to-use focus knob.

 Read Full Review: DR. J Professional HI-04 1080P Review

-It doesn’t have wifi or Bluetooth, however, it offers a large array of physical connection options, including SD card slot, which is great for watching videos from your camera or editing photos with a creative team.
-It also has HDMI, USB and VGA ports.
+It doesn’t have wifi or Bluetooth.
+However, it offers a large array of physical connection options, including an SD card slot, which is great for watching videos from your camera or editing photos with a creative team.
+It also has HDMI, USB, and VGA ports.
 With the HDMI input, you can connect your game console, TV stick, DVD, laptop, PC, etc. A 3.5mm headphone jack is also great for connecting your gaming headphones.
 This mini projector is also one of the few that ships with an included projector screen.
 Overall, this is one of the best projectors for any of your entertainment needs.

 Award: BEST PORTABLE

-WHY WE LIKE IT: A well designed portable mini projector with WiFi and built-in speakers, this offers a 360º speaker, 100 lumen lamp and a battery life long enough for 4 hours of movie watching.
+WHY WE LIKE IT: A well-designed portable mini projector with WiFi and built-in speakers, it offers a 360º speaker, a 100-lumen lamp, and a battery life long enough for 4 hours of movie watching.

 Read Full Review: Anker Nebula Capsule Review

 One of the new breed of “smart” mini projectors (with Android 8.1 operating system), this device can pair with a smartphone or laptop either wirelessly over WiFi or via its USB or HDMI ports, and it can also work on its own to display media from various streaming services such as Netflix, Youtube and more.
 You can also stream content to this monitor via Bluetooth, Airplay, or Miracast.
-It’s also remarkably bright for such a tiny (soda-can-sized) machine.
+It’s also remarkably bright with perfect picture quality, for such a tiny (soda-can-sized) machine.
 This portable projector is compact and weighs just 1.04 pounds, so it is easy to carry around.
 That is more than half the weight of our #1 pick, which weighs 2.1 pounds.